 - church lands, glebe, church houses and church halls

 Churches encounter legal question and challenges which involve secular as well as ecclesiastical law.
 Caroline, Peter and Louise pair their expert advice with colleagues in other key areas of law - frequently employment, property, charity, company regulatory such as data protection, and commercial agreements.

 The dispute resolution department at York has substantial experience in acting for parishes and clergy in litigation over church land and rights of way over land, employment and other disputes.

 Bringing together legal experience and expertise from more than one area when necessary, means you can be assured you will receive a fully considered perspective to the issues faced.

-Although the Ecclesiastical Department is much engaged on work for the three dioceses of which the Directors are diocesan registrars and bishop's legal secretaries, we are available to advise clergy, parishes, boards and councils in other dioceses (as long as there is no conflict of interest).
+Although the Ecclesiastical Department is much engaged on work for the three dioceses of which the Partners are diocesan registrars and bishop’s legal secretaries, we are available to advise clergy, parishes, boards and councils in other dioceses (as long as there is no conflict of interest).

 We are also pleased to advise and assist clergy and administrators of Christian denominations other than the Church of England.